phenotips/remote-matching/README.md

 Known issues/problematic code:
  - There's a security hole; the REST server executes XWiki commands as Admin.
  - The disorders are not shown in the UI, because there is a problem with retrieving disorder id.
+ - The asynchronous request results are stored properly **iff** the id sent in the originating request is returned in the response

 Unrelated known issues:
  - commons-lang3 has 2 versions in the WEB-INF/lib.
 This causes an error in PatientSheet.
 Delete the older.